DucQuyen199/Campus-Learning/frontend/user-app/README.md

-# Campust User Application
+# CampusLearning User Application

-The **Campust User Application** is the cross-platform (Web, Desktop & Mobile) client for the Campust learning ecosystem.
+The **CampusLearning User Application** is the cross-platform (Web, Desktop & Mobile) client for the CampusLearning learning ecosystem.
 It is built with modern web technologies (React + Vite + TailwindCSS) and packaged with Electron (desktop) & Capacitor (mobile) to deliver a native-like experience everywhere.

 ---